GoogleCloudPlatform/pci-anthos-blueprint/on-prem/README.md

 ## Caveats
 This blueprint is provided with the following caveats and limitations:
 * This blueprint is for demonstration purposes only
-* Implementing the blueprint alone does **not** provide compliance with all PCI DSS requirements
+* The blueprint addresses a subset of PCI DSS requirements; implementing the blueprint does **not** provide full compliance
 * Securing Anthos GKE on-prem is a [shared responsibiltiy](http://cloud/anthos/docs/concepts/gke-shared-responsibility).
 For example, you are responsible for:
   * Appropriately segmenting the underlying vSphere networks